 - 20x30 grid w/ numerous mini gates around the area (as many gates as there are players).
-Players have ball, 3 players are gate keepers (defenders). • Players score by dribbling through as many gates - attacker from scoring (and if possible, steal ball from dribblers by block tackling or poke tackling - 45 seconds then switch gate keepers (rotate through team).
+Players have ball, 3 players are gate keepers (defenders). - Players score by dribbling through as many gates as possible.
+3 gate keepers block gates preventing attacker from scoring (and if possible, steal ball from dribblers by block tackling or poke tackling their ball out of grid). - 45 seconds then switch gate keepers (rotate through team).